-After you surgery, the doctor will place gauze in your mouth and will tell you to bite down for 45 minutes.
+After your surgery, the doctor will place gauze in your mouth and will tell you to bite down for 30 minutes.
 The pressure of the gauze against your wound will help stop the bleeding.
-After 45 minutes, remove the gauze and put in clean gauze.
+After the first 30 minutes, remove the gauze and put in clean gauze.
 Bite down again.
-Check gauze every 30 minutes.
+Check gauze every 10-15 minutes, depending on the bleeding.
 Continue these instructions until the bleeding stops.
 Generally, when the gauze comes out pink instead of red, the bleeding has slowed down enough to discontinue use.